Learn More: Free & Reduced-Price Lunch

-Students with Free/Reduced-Price Lunch: The percentage of students receiving aid from the National School Lunch Program (NSLP)
+Free & Reduced-Price Lunch: The percentage of students who are eligible to receive aid from the National School Lunch Program (NSLP)

 California Department of Education (CDE) Ed-Data/Data Quest